Vahe-Sevachyan/Vahe-Sevachyan/Readme.md

 ### 📝 Some things about me

-- 🌱 I’m currently learning React and TypeScript🤔
+- 🌱 I’m currently learning Vue and TypeScript🤔
 - 🎓 I'm a Tech Degree Graduate from TreeHouse💻
 - 🥅 2026 Goals: Nuxt JS and Node JS  ⚡
 - 🤝 I’m looking to collaborate with other developers